research-AI-studies/ai-scaffolded-cer-analytics/README.md

 ## Citation
 Please cite the **concept DOI**, which always resolves to the latest version:

-> research-AI-studies (2026). *An Open Learning-Analytics Platform and
-> Pre-Registered Protocol for Studying LLM Conversational Scaffolding of
-> Evidence-Based Reasoning in Primary Science*.
-Zenodo.
 > https://doi.org/10.5281/zenodo.21408917

 Machine-readable metadata is in `CITATION.cff`.